 The entrepreneurial adventure in this Minor concludes with a pitch event where student teams present their business idea and achievements to a panel of experts in two rounds, of which one round ‘Get-in-the-Ring’ style (see: https://getinthering.co).

 For this course, there is intensive collaboration with the Erasmus Centre for Entrepreneurship (ECE), which supports the teaching staff and the course with their expertise and network of entrepreneurs within the Rotterdam area.
 Because of the entrepreneurial energy, the available break-out space and contact with in-house entrepreneurs, all sessions of the Minor will take place at ECE in the Rotterdam Science Tower (see: http://ece.nl).

-- learn how to apply the principles of effectuation
+- Understand and apply the principles of effectuation and value proposition design

-- how to set a prize for your value proposition
+- Set a prize for your value proposition

 This Minor is not only open to RSM students who want to put in practice what they learned in the Bachelor programme, it is also open to students from other faculties and universities, as well as exchange students.
 For more information on admission requirements, see: https://www.eur.nl/en/education/minors/application/minor-admissions-matrix

 This Minor is very interactive, hands-on and requires a lot of teamwork (outside of regular class hours).

 The following topics will be introduced in the Minor (and will be part of the assignments):